Xbox Game Capture Not Recording Audio: Quick Fixes That Work

 Why Is My Xbox Game Capture Not Recording Audio?

-When your Xbox game capture misses audio, it can feel like a mystery.
+When your xbox game capture not recording audio issues emerge, it can feel like a mystery.
 But there are several possible reasons, and most are fixable.
 Here’s what’s happening behind the scenes:

 • Incorrect audio settings: Sometimes, the system or app settings are not set to record all sounds.

-• Headset or microphone issues: If you use a headset, certain settings might mute recorded audio.
+• Headset or microphone issues: If you use a headset, certain settings might mute recorded audio check your device audio connectivity.

 • App-specific bugs: Apps like the Xbox Game Bar or external capture tools may have their own glitches.